EnterpriseDB/tpa/docs/src/tpaexec-configure.md

 Specify `--exclude-subnets-from <directory>` to exclude subnets that are already used in existing cluster config.yml files.
 You can specify this argument multiple times for each directory.

-**Note:** These options are not meaningful for the "bare" platform, where TPA will not alter the network configuration of existing servers.

 ### Instance type